Avaya Unified Communications Management: Visualization Performance and Fault Manager

 Auto Trending – Capacity Planning and Reporting is an important feature of a network management system in order for the operator to respond to network utilization and growth.
 Upon auto-discovery of the physical slot/port connectivity of the entire network, VPFM is able to understand which connections link the network together.
-VPFM automatically enables trending of Key Resource Indicators and Key Performance Indicators to provide historical views of things like errors, congestion, utilization in/out of the important trunk links of the switch by slot and port.
+VPFM automatically enables the trending of Key Resource Indicators and Key Performance Indicators to provide historical views of things like errors, congestion, utilization in/out of the important trunk links of the switch by slot and port.
 These interface trends allow the operator to determine if the conditions that are being encountered at the current time are atypical or not.
 VPFM also enables Key Performance Indicator trending at the overall switch level as well to provide a view into the routing stability, physical connection stability, bridging stability, and CPU utilization among other key statistics.

 VoIP Monitoring and Quality Management – Visualization Performance and Fault Manager provides the capabilities to monitor the traffic levels to key Voice over IP equipment.

 VPFM can also receive and display Syslog Messages from Network Devices.
 VPFM has the ability to forward events and send email notifications when critical issues occur.
 This function coupled with event de-duplication and correlation makes email notifications effective without flooding mobile devices with too many events.
 It provides a GUI software network management system to discover and manage network attached devices.
 It transforms complex networks into physical and logical views to allow the operators to identify application or network issues.